mahnoor62/PerkTab-website/README.md

-## DotBack Admin Dashboard
+## PerkTap Admin Dashboard

-DotBack is a single-page administrative dashboard built with Next.js (App Router) and Material UI.
-It lets an administrator configure 10 DotBack levels, each with custom background colors, dot palettes, and branded logos.
+PerkTap is a single-page administrative dashboard built with Next.js (App Router) and Material UI.
+It lets an administrator configure 10 PerkTap levels, each with custom background colors, dot palettes, and branded logos.

 **Note:** The backend has been separated into a standalone Node.js/Express server.
 See `BACKEND_MIGRATION.md` for details.